ProfessorBlackman/my_notes/Projects/Mini/Brief.md

 5. **Expiration**: Option to set expiration dates for short URLs.
 6. **API**: Provide an API for integrating the URL shortener with other applications.
 7. **Authentication**: Implement user authentication and authorization for managing short URLs.
+8. **QR Code Generation:** Generate qr codes for shortened urls and other data.
+9. **Campaign:** Create collections of links and qr codes for specific project purposes

 ### User Stories: